Falling is something that we’re all pretty adept at.

 The force of the fall will be softened by the movement of the roll, so you’re not focusing all of that energy on a single point of your body.

-Knees take a lot of the strain when you’re riding ramps, but as long as you’re wearing knee pads, that shouldn’t be an issue.
+Knees take a lot of the strain when you’re skating ramps (and falling), but as long as you’re wearing knee pads, that shouldn’t be an issue.

-Always wear a helmet, always protect yourself with knee pads and elbow pads, and follow the tips above if you want to avoid serious injuries after bailing from your board.
+Always wear a helmet, always protect yourself with knee pads and elbow pads, and follow the tips above if you want to avoid serious injuries after falling off your skateboard.

 If you still have some questions about falling without injury, take a look at these quick FAQs.